AviatrixSystems/Docs/HowTos/config_FortiGate.rst

 In this example, we configure all traffic for 172.16.0.0/12 to be sent out of LAN interace.

+Go to Network -> Static Routes -> Create new

 In the Edit dialoge, you need to enter the following:

 - Enter destiantion route in the "Destination" box